vivekkartha/tech-evaluation/README.md

 Try to keep the time-complexity minimal.
 O(1) or O(n) wherever possible

 ### Take your pick
-Pick 1 (or 2) and share your screen.
-You may be asked to make further modifications on your pick(s).
+Pick 1 and share your screen.
+You may be asked to make further modifications on your pick.
 ###### IDE: IntelliJ IDEA, Android Studio or whichever is your favorite
 ###### Language: Kotlin
 ###### Challenge #1